mansam/fossbox/content/decause-pull-requests.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
 Summary: So far, so good.
-Seven pull requests, and even a pull request to the core ...
+Seven pull requests, and even a pull request to the core server itself (shoutout to F4ngy!)
+You can see the class contributions here: [ https://github.com/decause/hflossk/pulls?direction=desc&page=1&sort=crea...](h ttps://github.com/decause/hflossk/pulls?direction=desc&page=1&sort=created&sta te=closed)  No class today, as RIT is closed for Labor Day (for the first time, like, ever) so we've had to cancel our special Guest Lecture from Lmacken.
+That being said, we'll get him in  ...

 So far, so good.
 Seven pull requests, and even a pull request to the core server itself (shoutout to F4ngy!)
 You can see the class contributions here: [